Accelerated Sequential Posterior Inference via Reuse for Gravitational-Wave Analyses

 The \gls{aspire} framework introduces a new approach to sequentially updating existing results and requires two complementary steps.
 Instead of restarting from draws from the prior, \gls{aspire} begins with posterior samples obtained under an existing model $M_1$ (\cref{fig:algorithm}, bottom left).
 We approximate these samples using a normalizing flow~\cite{Papamakarios:2019fms}, a flexible density estimator that maps a simple base distribution $q_z(z)$ into an approximation of the posterior $q_{\phi}(\theta)$ through an invertible transformation $f_{\phi}(\theta)$ described by parameters $\phi$.
 Training the flow on the initial samples by maximum likelihood~\cite{Papamakarios:2019fms} yields

-from which we can both generate new samples and evaluate densities across parameter space.
 This allows \gls{aspire} to start from an informed initial distribution rather than the prior.
-When the target model $M_2$ has different parameters, we extend the initial samples by drawing new parameters from the prior and discarding incompatible ones, ensuring that $q_{\phi}$ spans the space of $M_2$ (see the Supplemental Material~\cite{SM} for more details).
+When $M_2$ has additional parameters, we extend the samples with draws from the prior and discard incompatible ones, ensuring that $q_\phi$ spans the parameter space of $M_2$ (see Supplemental Material~\cite{SM}).

-The second step (\cref{fig:algorithm}, bottom middle) is to evolve this distribution into the target posterior and to estimate the Bayesian evidence.
-We build on \cite{Williams:2025szm} and generalize \gls{smc} for this purpose. \Gls{smc} for Bayesian inference evolves a set of samples through a sequence of intermediate distributions that interpolate between the prior and posterior via an inverse temperature $\beta_t$ that anneals the likelihood~\cite{bernardo2011sequential}.
+The second step (\cref{fig:algorithm}, bottom middle) is to evolve this distribution to the target posterior and to estimate the Bayesian evidence.
+We build on \cite{Williams:2025szm} and generalize \gls{smc} for this purpose. \Gls{smc} for Bayesian inference evolves a set of samples through a sequence of intermediate distributions that interpolate between the prior and posterior via an inverse temperature $\beta_t$ that anneals the likelihood~\cite{moral2007sequential}.
 In \gls{aspire}, the sequence instead interpolates between the flow-based approximation $q_{\phi}(\theta)$ and the true posterior under the new model $M_2$:

 where $\beta_t \in [0, 1]$ controls the progression.
 The algorithm starts with samples from $q_{\phi}$ and then at each iteration $i$, the inverse temperature $\beta_i$ is increased using an adaptive schedule.
 The samples are resampled according to $p_i(\theta|d,M_2,\beta_i) / p_{i-1}(\theta|d,M_2,\beta_{i-1})$ and then diversified using an \gls{mcmc} step~\cite{del2012adaptive,Fearnhead:2013}.
 The algorithm terminates when $\beta_t=1$, producing posterior samples and an evidence estimate.
-This approach guarantees unbiased results, even when the target and initial posteriors occupy different regions of the parameter space.
+This approach guarantees unbiased results, even when the target and initial posteriors occupy different regions of the parameter space, since the annealing schedule ensures that successive intermediate distributions have sufficient overlap and the resampling and mutation steps allow particles to move between regions (See fig.~4 of the Supplemental Material~\cite{SM} and the surrounding text).

 Together, these two components, flow-based posterior approximation and generalized \gls{smc} evolution, define \gls{aspire}.
 This enables efficient reuse of existing results and allows analyses to be updated rather than repeated.
 The implementation details are provided in the Supplemental Material \cite{SM} and we provide an open-source implementation in the Python package \aspire~\cite{aspire-doi}.